letslearnbetter/vit-workshop/mongoDB-basics/inserting_and_reading.md

 the results.

 ## Basic querrying
+Querries are the equivalent of the SQL WHERE clause.
+They are used to filter on values.
 1. To filter by a particular field name: `db.pets.find({name: 'poppy'})`
 ```
 { "_id" : ObjectId("5836dc8d10c4218797088eb4"), "name" : "poppy", "type" : "dog", "age" : 12 }